-- 1. Module 1 discusses ethics from a human behavioral standpoint to help participants understand the various "pulls and tugs" that are inherent in our human nature. - 2.
-Module 2 examines the role of geographic as well as generational culture on our ethical attitudes. - 3.
-Module 3 reviews ethical aspects of Corporate Governance and Fraud, again with reference to existing research in the area that is associated with Governance, Fraud and managerial attitudes and behavior. - 4.
+- 1. Module 1 examines the role of geographic as well as generational culture on our ethical attitudes. - 2.
+Module 2 investigates ethical aspects of Corporate Governance and Fraud in association with managerial ethical attitudes and behavior. - 3.
+Module 3 considers ethics from a human behavioral standpoint to help participants understand the various "pulls and tugs" that are inherent in our human nature. - 4.
 Module 4 focuses on ethical philosophies with emphasis on ethical thinking and analysis, including references to existing research in ethical philosophies associated with ethical processing. - 5.
 Module 5 will review the current Codes of Professional Conduct applicable to practice in Texas, including the current Texas and AICPA Codes of Professional Conduct.